 Background

 Inadequate micronutrient intakes and related deficiencies are a major challenge to global public health.
-Recent [A: please provide a timeframe to clarify ‘recent’, eg, “Analyses over the past X years”] analyses have assessed global micronutrient deficiencies and inadequate nutrient supplies, but there have been no global estimates of inadequate micronutrient intakes.
-We aimed to estimate the global prevalence of inadequate micronutrient intakes, identify dietary nutrient gaps in specific demographic groups and countries, and estimate the total global burden of dietary micronutrient inadequacies for 15 essential micronutrients.
+Analyses over the past 10 years have assessed global micronutrient deficiencies and inadequate nutrient supplies, but there have been no global estimates of inadequate micronutrient intakes.
+We aimed to estimate the global prevalence of inadequate micronutrient intakes for 15 essential micronutrients and to identify dietary nutrient gaps in specific demographic groups and countries.
 [A: OK, to state the aims of the study here?]

 Methods